jorgebucaran/cookbook.fish/README.md

 Yes, you can.
 Note that [fish does not have private functions](http://stackoverflow.com/a/27657662/2903889), so every function in the file ends up in the global scope when the file is loaded.
 Functions are eagerly loaded as well, which it's not as effective as using one function per file.

-### How to show the definition of a function in fish?
+### How do I show the definition of a function in fish?

 If you know the command is a function, use the [`functions`](http://fishshell.com/docs/current/commands.html#functions) builtin.